College of Medicine Wall of Fame

 Nominations may be made by any alumnus, Housestaff alumnus, faculty or student.
 Nominations are forwarded to a selection committee composed of UF medical alumni and faculty who review all nominations and determine the appropriate honoree.

-Click here to fill out the Wall of Fame Award nomination form.
+Fill out a Wall of Fame Award nomination form.

 Read about previous Wall of Fame recipients.